bsaintjo/pod5-rs/README.md

 [stability-badge]: https://img.shields.io/badge/stability-experimental-orange.svg
 [stability-url]: https://github.com/mkenney/software-guides/blob/master/STABILITY-BADGES.md#experimental

-Experimental library for interacting with [POD5 files](https://github.com/nanoporetech/pod5-file-format) in Rust.
+Experimental library for interacting with [POD5 files](https://github.com/nanoporetech/pod5-file-format).
+While this repository has focused on reading POD5 files using Rust and `polars`, there are `arrow`-only and Python bindings available as well.

 ## Installation